 In addition to planning and teaching a range of engaging lessons, you can indulge in your hobbies and interests as part of your work by getting involved in after-school clubs, trips, or sport.

 If you are someone who has a positive outlook, has a passion for making a difference to the lives and development of young people, has good interpersonal skills and is independent, resilient and adaptable - then teaching is for you!

 A career for the future

 Teachers learn as well as teach.
-Teachers are not only be exposed to child and educational psychology as well as best practices in education and master new subjects, they are helped to keep up to date with the latest innovations in technology and teaching and develop their own learning.
+Teachers are not only exposed to child and educational psychology as well as best practices in education and master new subjects, they are helped to keep up to date with the latest innovations in technology and teaching and develop their own learning.
 Teaching also offers great personal development in areas such as public speaking, time management and organisational skills.
-So, if you want to remain teachable, or just have a thirst for knowledge, becoming a teacher will ensure at you learn as much as you teach.
+If you want to remain teachable, or just have a thirst for knowledge, becoming a teacher will ensure at you learn as much as you teach.

 Once qualified, there are many chances for good teachers to climb the career ladder and find opportunities for employment within our beyond the local area.

 Schools within the Teaching School Hub area are committed to the continued professional development of our teachers and realise the importance of the need for continued training and support in the first few years of teaching.

 As part of the Department for Education’s Recruitment and Retention Strategy, which launched in January 2019, they published the Early Career Framework.
 This sets out what all early career teachers should learn about and learn how to do.
 It has been developed in close partnership with the profession and draws on the best available research evidence and has been designed around the most effective forms of professional development.
 The framework is underpinned by an entitlement to a fully funded, two-year package of structured training and support for early career teachers.
-The national roll-out of this framework started in September 2021, so you will really benefit from this.
-Find out more about the Early Career framework here.
+The national roll-out of this framework started in September 2021.
+You can find out more about the Early Career framework here.